palavrapasse/import/README.md

 ## Docker

-To run the service with Docker, you will first need to setup the `.git-local-credentials` file.
+To run the tool with Docker, you will first need to setup the `.git-local-credentials` file.
 This credentials file shall contain the git credentials config to access `damn` and `palavrapasse` private modules.

-To build the service image:
+To build the tool image:

 ```bash
 docker_tag=import:latest